tikv/website/content/blog/tikv-4.0-ga.md

 # Collaborate with TiKV Community

 Most importantly, we’d like to thank our contributors who helped with this release.
-Whether you were a returning contributor or one of the many new folks we welcomed, thank you.
+Whether you were a returning contributor or one of the many new folks we welcomed, thank you!

 Not a contributor yet?
-We’d love to help you get started if you’d like to get involved with the development and help drive forward the future of TiKV!
-You might be interested in tackling one of [these issues](https://github.com/tikv/tikv/issues?q=is%3Aopen+is%3Aissue+label%3Adifficulty%2Feasy).
+We’d love to help you get started!
+If you’d like to get involved with the development and help drive forward the future of TiKV, you might be interested in tackling one of [these issues](https://github.com/tikv/tikv/issues?q=is%3Aopen+is%3Aissue+label%3Adifficulty%2Feasy).
 If you don’t know how to begin, just leave a comment and our team will help you out.

 Also, don’t miss the chance to talk to us!
 You could reach us by: